Scientia Iranica: Transactions C: Chemistry and Chemical Engineering

-Ths section is divided into two subsections: "Chemistry" and "Chemical Engineering".
+This section is divided into two subsections: "Chemistry" and "Chemical Engineering".
 It covers all aspects of applied and theoretical chemistry.
 Transactions C is published biannually.

 Scientia Iranica has published a special issue in this section dedicated to the lifelong achievements of George V. Chilingar.

 Transactions D: Computer Science & Engineering and Electrical Engineering

 This section is also divided into two subsections: "Computer Science & Engineering" and "Electrical Engineering".
 The first covers computer science and engineering, which includes, but is not limited to, artificial intelligence, compilers, computer architectures, computer dependability and security, computer networks and distributed systems, data management, design automation and configurable computing, digital signal processing, embedded systems, operating systems, processor and system architectures, real-time systems, soft computing, software engineering, theoretical computer science, verification, test and design for test.

 The second subsection covers electrical engineering, which includes, but is not limited to, information theory, encryption secure communications, wireless communications, satellite and radar, control systems, quantum electronic devices, microelectronics, RF integrated circuits and systems, biomedical engineering and imaging, power electronics, energy management systems, photonics, nanophotonics, electromagnetic, antenna and propagation, optical networks and communications, communication theory, and data networks.

 The subsection on electrical engineering has published special issues dedicated to the lifelong achievements of John G. Webster and Lotfi A. Zadeh.
 Transactions D is published twice a year.